steve2116/portfolio-website/README.md

     dist
 ```

-4. If you would like to host this website using another method, follow steps 1 and 2 and then follow the instruction of your chosen method
+4. If you would like to host this website using another method, follow steps 1 and 2 and then follow the instructions of your chosen method